Skip to main content

 We look forward to your participation.

 *Marathon-type programming contest: A programming contest whose period for submitting the source code for a problem solution extends over a number of days.
-This contest was held for a period of 3 months.
+This contest was held for a period of one month.

 Toward Sustainable Agriculture in Iwamizawa City: Growing Expectations for Hitachi's Stand-alone Nanogrid (March 30, 2022)